MattRHall/Classification-ML-Approaches/README.md

 **Advantages/Disadvantages**: The advantages are the same as a decision tree (highly flexible model, limited preprocessing, very little assumptions), however we have reduced variance, reduced noise, and reduced the chance of over-fitting (whilst keeping bias the same).
 The disadvantages are that random forrests can still overfit data, the model becomes less interpretable, and it can be computationally intensive.

+## 7_Gradient_Boost
+**Approach**: Gradient Boosting is a *boosting* approach which builds a series of 'weak learners', with each weak learner trying to improve upon the previous mistakes.
+A loss function is used to create decision trees that minimize the errors generated from the previous weak learner.
+In gradient descent algorithms a loss function is minimized by taking steps in an appropriate direction.
+The same process is being applied here, we start off with a poor model with generates very high errors, and we keep building additional models to reduce these errors.
+Predictions are made by aggregating all these models together.

+**Advantages/Disadvantages**: Decision trees are commonly use as the 'weak learners'.
+Decision trees are simple to build, are very flexible, and robust to outliers / different scales.
+Gradient Boosting often achieves good results, as successive models build on weakness of previous ones.
+Furthermore, combining lots of weak learners helps to reduce variance / overfitting.

+## 8_Ada_Boost
+**Approach**: Ada Boost also builds a series of weak learners, with each weak learner trying to improve upon previous mistakes.
+Each data point is given a weight, with the misclassified data points given higher weights, and correctly classified data points given lower weights.
+The data points and weights are then used to build new weak learners.
+The weak learners are aggregated when a prediction needs to be made.
+Decision trees (or decision stumps) are commonly used as weak learners.

+## 9_XGBoost
+**Advantages/Disadvantages**: The advantages similar to decision trees (highly flexible model, limited preprocessing, very little assumptions), however we have reduced variance, reduced noise, and reduced the chance of over-fitting (whilst keeping bias the same).
+It is easy to implement, works well with a wide range of classifiers, and no parameters to adjust.
+Ada Boost is sensitive to noise and outliers because it works hard to correctly classify misclassified data points.

+**Approach**: XGBoost improves upon other boosting methods by adding regularization / pruning techniques.
+It is effectively a regularised form of gradient boosting, but with software engineering enhancements that meaningfully improve computation time.
+XGboost uses decisions trees as 'weak learners'.
+When constructing decision trees, splits are pruned if the 'gain in information' is below a threshold.
+The threshold, and the gain are regularization hyperparameters which can be specified in order to control the size of decision trees.
+The errors (residuals) from a weak leaner are used by the next weak leaner to improve the classifier.

+**Advantages/Disadvantages**: The advantages are the same as gradient boost but XGBoost has the added advantage of enchanced regularization.
+System optimizations include parallelization, and algorithm choices that make efficient use of resources.